sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 Whenever the scheduler has to assign a pod in the cluster, scheduler takes into consideration the resource request of a container and resources available in each of the nodes.
 If none of the node have enough resources, then kubernetes will hold the pod in `Pending` state.
 If you look at the events, you will see a reason with error `Insufficient CPU` ``.

 If your application needs more resources than the default, you can assign it explicitly in pod-definition or deployment-definition file.
+Remember, resource requests are set for each containers within the pods, and not pod itself.

 ### CPU